go-bayes/margot/README.md

 ## Installation

-You can install the development version of kiwicausalR like so:
+You can install the development version of `margot` like so:

 ``` r
 if (!require(devtools, quietly = TRUE)) {